-AKA, TheCaulkArtist, was born in Beidigheim, Germany in 1975 and moved to El Paso, Texas where she became a US citizen at the age of 8.
-Daughter to a German mother and African American father, Nicole shares how her travels as a military brat helped mold her creative soul:
+AKA, TheCaulkArtist - was born in Beidigheim, Germany in 1975 and moved to El Paso, Texas where she became a US citizen at 8 years of age.
+Daughter to a German mother and African American father, her travels as a multi-racial military brat helped mold her creative soul and passion for art at an early age.
+Nicole would utilize any and all objects she could find to create, including the construction of miniature cities out of old cereal boxes, cans, and construction scraps on the hot sidewalk streets where her family settled until 1996.

-In 1997, Nicole moved to Denver, CO, and art took a back burner to become a wife, a mother of two, and pursue a very active career in marketing.
-Following the tragic terrorist events of 911, Nicole and her family moved back to Texas.
+In 1997, Nicole moved to Denver, CO, and art took a back burner to become a wife, a mother of two, and to pursue a very active career in marketing and event planning.
+Nicole would find marginal time to create a few specific and expressive pieces that derived from painful moments in her life including Das Rot Frau, a cauk and acrylic creative emphasizing her journey with endometriosis, and Das Gelb Frab, a creative emerging from maternal bodily changes following the birth of her two children.
+After the tragic events of 911, Nicole and her family moved back to Texas, where she now resides in Houston.

 Nicole's core material is caulk, which is not on your traditional painting supply list.
 More like your trip to the hardware store.
 Caulk.
 Not to be confused with chalk (which happens quite often) is the stuff that you use to line your bathtub and sinks, etc.